WMCharles/Funiture-Store-API/README.md

 }
 ```

-6. /logout - A success or error message indicating whether the user was successfully logged out.
+6. `POST /logout` - A success or error message indicating whether the user was successfully logged out.

 ## Known Bugs